 Rosenberg's Deli rolls out real New York-style bagels in Five Points

-Rosenberg's Bagels and Delicatessen, the creation of finance-manager-turned-bagel-man Josh Pollock, got rolling in Five Points this week.
+Rosenberg's Bagels and Delicatessen, the creation of finance-manager-turned-bagel-man Josh Pollack, got rolling in Five Points this week.
 The grand opening won't be celebrated until Saturday, July 26, but the place is already drawing a crowd -- and with good reason.

 Kristin Pazulski Rosenberg's bagels are truly New York-style, down to the molecular structure of the water.